-line-ref is the program line number or label to branch to if an error is produced by this error-code is a programmer-defined error code.
-Valid values are positive or negative whole returns the value .85.
+line-ref is the program line number or label to branch to if an error is produced by this function.

+error-code is a programmer-defined error code.
+Valid values are positive or negative whole numbers.

 The value returned by this function is affected by the setting of the PRECISION and FLOATING POINT directives.